echocat/java-kata-1/README.md

    It is one part of the kata to respect this time limit.

 2. There are no restrictions on how to use the provided time.
-   If you want to code the entire time, take a break or a cigaret - it’s up to you.
+   If you want to code the entire time, take a break or a cigarette - it’s up to you.

 3. This is a real world situation.
 You are allowed to consult the Internet, use every library you want, call a friend ...

    **BUT:** You are not allowed to do [pair programming](https://en.wikipedia.org/wiki/Pair_programming).
    **AND** If you have already done this kata before to have a look at your previous implementation.

-4. Develop your code based at least on Java language level 8.
+4. Develop your code based at least on Java language level 17.

 5. Keep the following priorities in mind while you implementing - in the mentioned order:
    1. Code quality